 Mistakes When Updating Compensation Plans

-When updating your sales compensation plans, be mindful to makes changes based on how easy or difficult it is for your sales reps to achieve their goals.
+When updating your sales compensation plans, be mindful to make changes based on how easy or difficult it is for your sales reps to achieve their goals.
 Changing market conditions aren’t the only reason to stay current.

 If you find that some sales reps can’t achieve original quotas — or that they easily surpass them — it’s important to be ready to adjust.
 Your sales compensation plan is meant to serve as a reward system for employees rather than a punishment for falling short.

 When you consider just how many factors — economic, personal, financial, and more — can impact sales, you see just how necessary it is to adapt and evolve as needed.

 How to Update When Market Conditions Demand It

 If you don’t change your plan to reflect market conditions and the new goals you desire, you can make it too easy or too difficult for sales reps to achieve their goals — while the organization hasn’t satisfied theirs.